S. M. Zaheer

 S.M.
 Zaheer is an Indian actor who acts in Hindi films and television.

-Personal Life
+Personal life

-He has been married for more than 50 years to his wife, Shehnaz, and the couple has 3 children: Faraz, Faizi and daughter Sheeba.
+He has been married for more than 50 years to his wife, Shehnaz, and the couple have 3 children: Faraz, Faizi and daughter Sheeba.

 Early life

 Zaheer was born in Ghaziabad, present day Uttar Pradesh in 1947.
 He has acted in various feature films, plays, television serials and telefilms.